KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Django needs you to do code review.

-Issues brought up on Q&A
+Issues brought up during Q&A
 * PR authors tend to get more attention than reviewers (co-author is an idea, but messy)
 * it took Paolo months to have the courage to open a PR.
 Language was a barrier.
 Sara believes pair programming can help.
 * In-person sprints are good place for pairing.
 [Django on the Med](https://djangomed.eu/) shout-out.